Prepare for the Fair: Tips for Success!

 - The second floor is the type of opportunity you’re looking for.

 - The third floor is what makes you unique.

 - The fourth floor is why you’d be a good fit at their company.

 Below is a sample elevator pitch you can refer to:

 “Hi, my name is Maya and I’m a junior at the University of Pittsburgh with a focus on Electrical Engineering.
 I have been working in a lab part-time but am looking for an internship opportunity that will give me more hands-on knowledge of the power management industry.
 I’m interested in Eaton because of the cutting-edge products that are being developed for energy efficiency and I’d love to be involved in that process.”

 Follow-up to the Fair Tips:

 - If the recruiter told you to apply online, make sure that you do!
 When the application asks how you learned of the position, include the recruiters name or mention Pitt’s Job Fair as the source.
-Also refer to the recruiter and fair if you include a cover letter.
+Mention that you met the recruiter at the Pitt Career Fair in your cover letter.
 Referrals are a great networking tool and are offer better success in securing you an interview, as employers are more likely to speak with applicants already known by colleagues.